chaseberry/RestfulAPIConnector/README.md

 - [ ] Change how errors work
 - [ ] Add customization for defining success and failure
 - [ ] Improve regex on executeWithEndpoint functions
+- [ ] Optimize the nested keys functions

 Usage